danwells96/ARISES/ARISES/Display/BifocalBreakdown.md

 * Update settings.
 * Update popups and attached messages.

+Modifications are made on top of an iOS chart library which can be found here: https://github.com/i-schuetz/SwiftCharts.git

+* Layers: xAxisLayer, yAxisLayer, yHighAxes, guidelinesLayer, pointslineLayer, prediction, chartPointsCircleLayer

+**xAxisLayer** conatins x-axis model and x-axis label settings.
+It displays time in a day with an interval of 6 hours thus 4 dividers.

+**yAxisLayer** conatins glucose axis model and label settings.
+The axis ranges from 0 to 20 (mM/L) with an interval of 4.

+**yHighAxes** contains an invisible carbs axis on the right side of chart.
+Meals popups are plotted based on carbs axis and shares the same x-axis with glucose points.

+**guidelinesLayer** provides dotted grid lines on graph

+**pointslineLayer** draws glucose curve on graph in a solid blue line

+**prediction** predicts patient's glucose in the next half an hour (now only tested with fixed data points)

+**chartPointsCircleLayer** is where popups are set up.
+It has a touchHandler to deal with touch events which is to print a message based on the points being tapped.

+The touchHandler detects where the finger tapped on the screen and compares the x-position of the touch with x coordinates of popups it stored.
+If they match or close to a certain degree the infoBubble is enabled which prints a message to user.
+If touches happens outside screen frame it returns the edge cases.
+#### Functions below this line
+---

 Methods implemented are:
 #### *rightGesture*
 * **Description:** An IBAction func.
 Once a right swpie gesture is detected, main graph would be replaced by data from one day on the LHS.
 All other views update accordingly.
 (Everything shifts to the right)